p-chambers/Intermediate_Python/README.md

   You should also remove output with

   > `Kernel > Restart > Clear all outputs and restart`

+  **You could also clone the material and follow a similar pattern - these instructions are provided for those who are not comfortable cloning from GitHub.**

-2. Viewing static material at [nbviewer](http://nbviewer.jupyter.org/github/ngcm/summer-academy-2016-basics/blob/gh-pages/basics_B/Intermediate_Python/index.ipynb)
+2. Viewing static material at [nbviewer](https://nbviewer.jupyter.org/github/p-chambers/Intermediate_Python/blob/master/index.ipynb)